WHAT: Low income people and people of color are key to building a national movement of racial and urban justice, human rights and democracy.

 - Fund the trainers.
-We support the Atlantic Center for Capital Representation and the Florida Center for Capital Representation to provide expert training to death penalty lawyers and mitigators in order to reduce death sentences.
-Death sentences are down dramatically across the country—39 in 2013, 35 in 2014, 28 in 2015, and 20 in 2016.
+We supported the Atlantic Center for Capital Representation and the Florida Center for Capital Representation to provide expert training to death penalty lawyers and mitigators to reduce death sentences.
+Death sentences are down dramatically across the country—43 in 2018, the fourth-fewest number imposed in any year since 1972.

 - Stop the poison, expand the voices.
 We invest in Reprieve US’s Stop Lethal Injection Project, which has ended the supply of lethal injection drugs to the United States and debunked the “humane execution” myth.
 To expand the voices against capital punishment, we support grassroots organizing by the Catholic Mobilizing Network and others.

 - Reverse the policy.
 With colleague funders, we invested in statewide campaigns that abolished the death penalty in five states: New Mexico, Illinois, Connecticut, Delaware [abolished by the court], and Maryland.
-These states joined New Jersey and New York as states that have abolished since 2007.
+These states joined New Jersey, New York and New Hampshire as states that have abolished since 2007.